dustingrof/focal/planning/demo-planning.md

 Dustin: My name is Dustin

-Nicole: ...and we are here to present our app "focal" -- a project management and time tracking tool that helps teams stay focused and get things done.
+...and we are here to present "focal" -- our app for project management and time tracking that we know will help teams stay focused and get things done.

-Our motivation for building this app was seeing existing kanban boards lacking features we wanted, like integrated communication and time tracking for specific cards.
+Our motivation for building this app was seeing existing kanban boards lacking features that we wanted, like integrated communication and built in task time tracking.

-We have deployed our app on Heroku if you'd like to check it out as we review it here, here is a link now in the chat.
+Our app is deployed on Heroku, we will send the link at the end of the presentation.

+**share before or after?**

 ## Homepage

 I'll start on the home page board.
 You can see the avatar in the top corner showing I am already signed in.

-I'm presented with some widgets--the weather widget uses the weather-API and the time tracking pie chart uses the chart-js API.
+I'm presented with some widgets--the weather widget uses a weather-API and the time tracking pie chart uses the chart-js API.

-There is also a summary of tasks assigned to me, which I can expand to show more details like other assigned people, which board the task belongs to, and a description.
+There is also a summary of tasks assigned to me.

-Along the top header is the logo, which is linked to the homepage, as well as some other controls on the right.
+Along the top header is the logo, which is linked to this homepage, as well as some other controls on the right.

-These controls include a pomodoro timer, a global task timer, a toggle for light and dark mode, a chat button, and a user avater.
+These include a pomodoro timer, a global task timer, a toggle for light and dark mode, a chat button, and a user avater.

 While we are here, let's start the timer and change our theme to dark.

-Along the left nav bar is list of the boards, with a button at the top to create a new board.
+Along the left nav bar is list of the boards, with a button at the top to create a new one.

 I can position the mouse over to see the board name.